 Can I Defend a Foreclosure If I Am Already Several Months Behind?

 Falling multiple months behind on payments does not automatically mean there are no defenses or options available.
 In some cases, there may be issues with the way the loan was serviced, the accuracy of the accounting, or the way the foreclosure was started.
-Even when the missed payments are not disputed, there may be opportunities to pursue a modification or structured resolution rather than simply waiting for a sale.
+Even when the missed payments are not disputed, there may still be opportunities to pursue a modification or structured resolution rather than simply waiting for a sale.

 Will a Foreclosure in New York Always Result in a Sheriff’s Sale of My Home?